rocco8773/bapsf_motion/docs/glossary.rst

       define regions in the :term:`motion space` where a probe is not allowed to be moved to.

+   motion group
+      A motion group is the entity that brings together the full configuration of a :term:`probe drive` and the functionality to communicate with the :term:`probe drive`.
+This configuration collection also includes the :term:`motion list`.

    motion layer
    motion layers
       A "point" layer defined within the `~xarray.Dataset` of the